socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 ## Status

 🚧 Ongoing, supporting workstream (no fixed end state — continuously active underneath every other workstream).
-T1–T3 done; T4 (CI integration, WS6.5) is explicitly last and not started.
-WS6.1–WS6.4 in progress; WS6.6 (canvas rendering-perf kernel) done.
+The original schema/golden-baseline/comparison-mode goals (see Current State below) are all live; CI integration (WS6.5) is explicitly last and not started.
+WS6.1–WS6.4 in progress;

-## Current Reality
-- Manual comparisons exist; headless CLI now prints metrics.

-## Target Direction
-- Golden outputs committed in-repo
-- A deterministic comparison tool
-- CI job that runs core datasets

-## Milestones
-- T1: Define output schemas (metrics + per-node vectors)
-- T2: Add golden baselines for a small suite of datasets
-- T3: Add comparison mode (fail on mismatch)
-- T4: Integrate into CI (GitHub Actions)

-## Work Rules
-- Keep outputs stable (version schemas when changing format).

----
+WS6.6 (canvas rendering-perf kernel) done; WS6.7 (matrix operation golden coverage, `kernel_matrix_v8`) done — WS5's A3 is unblocked.

-## Updated Current State (Post-WS1/WS2/WS4)
+## Current State (Post-WS1/WS2/WS4)

 The regression harness is now a first-class part of the modernization effort.